-In this section we present the correlation and simulation results of the avatars' behaviour in a DVE system.
-These results have been obtained for the DVE model described in the previous section.
+In this section we present the correlation results for the avatar model proposed in the previous section.
 The hardware platform for both clients and servers in the DVE system are PC's with processor Pentium IV at 1.7 GHz, with 256 Mbytes of RAM and with NVidia MX-400 graphic cards.
 Each server has been implemented in a single PC, while up to 50 clients have been allocated in each PC.
 We have used a 10 Mbps Ethernet as the interconnection network.
 This simulation tool has been executed on a Windows 2000 Professional operating system.
-We have tested almost 90 different DVE and simulate more than 2000 experiments on a great number of different configurations, ranging from small virtual worlds (composed of 3 servers and 180 avatars) to large virtual worlds (composed of 900 avatars and 6 servers).
-Since we have obtained very similar results in all of them and due to space limitations we only show the results of performed correlations for small worlds.
+We have tested almost 90 different DVE systems and we have simulated more than 2000 experiments on a great number of different configurations, ranging from small virtual worlds (composed of 3 servers and 180 avatars) to large virtual worlds (composed of 900 avatars and 6 servers).
+Since we have obtained very similar results in all of them, due to space limitations we only show the results of performed correlations for large worlds.

-For the purpose of characterization of avatars, each client only simulates a given rate of movements through the virtual world.
-During the simulation it assumes that no changes are produced in any static element of the AOI.
+For the purpose of avatars characterization, each client only simulates a given rate of movements through the virtual world.
+During the simulation it is assumed that no changes are produced in any static element of the AOI.
 Also, the size of the surface that models the AOI of the avatar does not change.